zhilin963/manifest-update/README.md

 <div align=center><img width="600" height="300" src="https://github.com/zhilin963/manifest-update/blob/main/IMG/framework.jpg" />  </div>

 * **Manifest Upload**
 Licensee generates the latest manifest, upload it to blockchain via a smart contract, which records the name, the version number and the content of manifest.
-In addition, the smart contract also checks whether the identity of the publisher is the specific licensee.
+In addition, the smart contract also checks whether the identity of the publisher is the specific Licensee.
 * **Sending Request**
 Device sends the update request periodically to the blockchain.
 The request must contain the address, version number, and file name of the device.
 * **Manifest Download**